 The Career Perspectives in Mathematics lecture series aims to inform and inspire students regarding the many professions that a bachelor's degree in mathematics can lead up to.
 Featuring successful alumni of our department, the presentations in this series shed light on the transformation process from student to professional, illustrated with personal examples and tips from the trenches.

 The Central States Mathematics Undergraduate Research conferences is a celebration of research in mathematics performed by undergraduate students.
-The fourth installment of this conference series will be held at UNL on April 20-21, 2018.
+The fourth installment of this conference series was held at UNL on April 20-21, 2018.